Telfair County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference Your Case Number: Have your case number (if you have it) readily available when you call.
+- Reference Your Booking Number: If you have your booking number from the jail, provide that to the Sheriff's Office.
 This will help them locate your vehicle information quickly.

 What You Need to Retrieve Your Vehicle